Core Web Vitals Explained: Non-Technical Guide

 Want the full breakdown?
 Scroll below.

-CWV is a set of three specific metrics that measure how a user experiences a webpage: how quickly it loads, how responsive it is to interactions, and how visually stable it remains while loading.
+Google Core Web Vitals (CWV) are a specific set of three performance metrics that measure how a user experiences a webpage: how quickly it loads (LCP), how responsive it is to interactions (INP), and how visually stable it remains while loading (CLS).
+Because Google's primary goal is delivering a great experience to its searchers, they made passing these three metrics a confirmed organic ranking factor.

 Why CWV Matters for South African Sites